-The Instrument Strength Independent of Direct Effect (InSIDE) assumption a further assumption for MR-Egger and related MR methods (additional to core and additional IV assumptions).
+The InSIDE assumption is a further assumption for MR-Egger and related MR methods (additional to core and additional MR assumptions).

-The assumption states that the association between the genetic instrument and exposure is not correlated with path from the genetic instrument to the outcome that is independent of the exposure of interest.
-If unbalanced pleiotropy is present and the InSIDE assumption is violated, then this is likely to result in a biased MR-Egger effect.
-Violation of the InSIDE assumption can occur if several genetic variants influence the outcome via the same pleiotropic path or if several variants are related to the same risk factor- outcome (unmeasured) confounder(s), as then the genetic instrument-exposure association is in part via that (those) confounders and it is also related to the outcome via the same confounder(s).
+The assumption states that the association between the genetic instrumental variable (IV) and exposure is not correlated with the (pleiotropic) path from the genetic IV to the outcome that is independent of the exposure of interest.
+If unbalanced pleiotropy is present and the InSIDE assumption is violated, this is likely to result in a biased MR-Egger effect.
+Violation of the InSIDE assumption can occur if several genetic variants influence the outcome via the same pleiotropic path or if several variants are related to the same (unmeasured) confounder(s) of the exposure-outcome association, as the genetic IV-exposure and genetic IV-outcome associations would be, in part, via those confounders.
+The latter (whereby the genetic variants influence the outcome via confounders of the exposure-outcome association) is sometimes referred to as correlated pleiotropy.
+If the genetic variants influence the outcome in a way that is independent of the exposure, this is sometimes referred to as uncorrelated pleiotropy.

 References

-- Bowden J, Del Greco M F, Minelli C et al. Improving the accuracy of two-sample summary-data Mendelian randomization: moving beyond the NOME assumption.
-International Journal of Epidemiology 2018:dyy258-dyy258.
+- Bowden J, Del Greco M F, Minelli C, et al. Improving the accuracy of two-sample summary-data Mendelian randomization: moving beyond the NOME assumption.
+International Journal of Epidemiology 2018; 48: 728-742.

 Other terms in 'Sources of bias and limitations in MR':